Bondage Rope Tying 101

 Check for Circulation

-When tying the rope, ensure it is tight enough by sliding two fingers between it and the skin.
+When tying the rope, please ensure it is tight enough by sliding two fingers between it and the skin.
 The rope should never cause tingling or numbness.
 Loosen the rope immediately if circulation seems cut off.
 Avoiding ropes directly over veins or arteries is also a good idea.

 Have Safety Tools on Hand